Judith Clarke

 Judith Clarke (24 August 1943 – 14 May 2020) was an Australian best-selling author of short stories for children and young adults.

+Life

 Clarke was born on 24 August 1943 and raised in Sydney.
 She worked as a teacher, lecturer and librarian.
 She graduated from the University of New South Wales, and Australian National University.

 Clarke died on 14 May 2020 in Melbourne.